+96 marks

+40% of A Level

+Non-exam assessment (NEA) set by AQA, marked by the centre and moderated by AQA during a visit to the centre.
+Visits will normally take place in June.
+The written material must be a coherent and logically structured extended response of between 1000 and 3000 words of continuous prose.

+BIOLOGY

-BIOLOGY Biology is the study of life and living things, from one-celled organisms to arguably the most complex living creature of all - the human being.
+Biology is the study of life and living things, from one-celled organisms to arguably the most complex living creature of all - the human being.
 Biology includes the study of genes and cells that give living things their special characteristics.

 BIOLOGY OCR A Level Biology will give you an exciting insight into the contemporary world of biology.
 It covers the key concepts of biology and practical skills are integrated throughout the course.
 This combination of academic challenge and practical focus makes the prospect of studying A Level Biology highly appealing.
-You will learn about the core concepts of biology and about the impact of biological research and how it links to everyday life.
+You will learn about the core concepts of biology and the impact of biological research and how it links to everyday life.
 You will learn to apply your knowledge, investigate and solve problems in a range of contexts.
-You will be provided with a course textbook, and your own dedicated microscope for the duration of your studies.
-A comprehensive Biozone workbook is available to buy and we have our own Stoverbio Twitter page.
+You will be provided with a course textbook and your own dedicated microscope for the duration of your studies.
+A comprehensive Biozone workbook is available to buy.
 SPECIFICATION UNITS Year 12 pupils take four mandatory units for the Advanced Subsidiary (AS) qualification.
 For Year 13 pupils seeking an Advanced award (A2), a further two mandatory units are studied.
 Evidence for practical competence is filed in your own lab file.
 We start small and work our way up!
-A summary of the units is shown below:

-AS: Module 1: Practical skills in Biology AS:Module 2: Foundations in Biology, including Cell Structures, Biological Molecules, and Cell Division AS:Module 3: Exchange and Transport in animals and plants AS:Module 4: Biodiversity, Evolution and Disease A2 Module 5: Communication and Homeostasis A2 Module 6: Genetics, Evolution and Ecosystems 3 exams across all modules from both years are examined CAREER OPPORTUNITIES The course prepares pupils for higher education, to follow degree courses in Biology, other sciences or environmentally-orientated subjects.
+A summary of the units is shown below: AS: Module 1: Practical skills in Biology AS: Module 2: Foundations in Biology, including Cell Structures, Biological Molecules, and Cell Division AS: Module 3: Exchange and Transport in animals and plants AS: Module 4: Biodiversity, Evolution and Disease A2 Module 5: Communication and Homeostasis A2 Module 6: Genetics, Evolution and Ecosystems 3 exams across all modules from both years are examined CAREER OPPORTUNITIES The course prepares pupils for higher education, to follow degree courses in Biology, other sciences or environmentally-orientated subjects.
+BUSINESS STUDIES Business Studies allows pupils to develop an understanding of their world.
+It enables them to make better financial decisions, to understand why businesses make the choices they do and to understand the impact of those choices on society as a whole.
+The ambition is that all pupils will leave the course with some of the skills needed to run their own business.